 MOD IAP/76A14/1

-RESOLUTION 138 (Antalya, 2006)
+RESOLUTION 138 (Rev. Bucharest, 2022)

 The Global Symposium for Regulators

-The Plenipotentiary Conference of the International Telecommunication Union (Antalya, 2006),
+The Plenipotentiary Conference of the International Telecommunication Union (Bucharest, 2022),

 recalling

-Resolution 48 (Doha, 2006) of the World Telecommunication Development Conference, on cooperation among telecommunication regulators, which resolved:
+Resolution 48 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on cooperation among telecommunication regulators, which resolved, among other issues:

-a) that telecommunication regulators shall continue to have a specific platform for sharing and exchanging matters concerning regulatory issues (hereinafter referred to as “Global Symposium for Regulators” (GSR));

-b) that ITU, and in particular the Telecommunication Development Sector (ITU-D), should continue to support regulatory reform by sharing information and experience;
+a) that ITU, and in particular the Telecommunication Development Sector (ITU-D), should continue to support regulatory reform helping Members solve regulatory challenges by facilitating information and experience sharing among members;

-c) that the Telecommunication Development Bureau should continue to coordinate and facilitate, within the resources available, joint activities relating to telecommunication policy and regulatory issues with regional and subregional organizations and institutions;
+b) that the Telecommunication Development Bureau should continue to coordinate and facilitate joint activities relating to telecommunication policy and regulatory issues with regional and subregional organizations and institutions;

-d) that ITU-D should continue to further provide technical cooperation, regulatory exchange, capacity building and expert advice, with the support of the regional offices, to the extent possible,
+c) that ITU-D should continue to further provide technical cooperation, regulatory exchange, capacity building and expert advice, with the support of the regional offices,

 considering

+a) the importance of maintaining the “global Symposium of Regulators” (GSR) as an environment in which regulatory bodies continues to share and exchange experiences on topics of their interest;

-a) the considerable success achieved by regulators through effective participation in the GSR since its inception in 2000, as well as in meetings of regional regulators, held in parallel with the GSR meeting or just before it, a success which also stresses the importance of enhancing regional cooperation among regulators from different countries and regions of the world;
+b) the considerable success achieved by regulators through effective participation in the GSR since its inception in 2000, as well as in meetings of regional regulators, held in parallel with the GSR meeting or just before it, a success which also stresses the importance of enhancing regional cooperation among regulators from different countries and regions of the world;

-b) the outcomes of the World Summit on the Information Society, in respect of the responsibilities to be assumed by telecommunication/information and communication technology (ICT) sector regulators,
+c) the outcomes of the World Summit on the Information Society, in respect of the responsibilities to be assumed by telecommunication/information and communication technology (ICT) sector regulators,

 noting

-the multiplicity of subjects and issues closely related to regulators and which have posed challenges to the international community, especially the developing countries, such as integration of services, interconnection, next-generation networks and universal access, in addition to current challenges such as roaming services, quality of service, universal service and protection of consumer rights,
+the multiplicity of subjects and issues closely related to regulators and which have posed challenges to the international community, especially the developing countries, such as integration of services, interconnection, next-generation networks and universal access, in addition to current challenges such as roaming services, quality of service, the application and design of programs to finance the deployment of ICT networks using funds from the universal service, and the protection of consumer rights,

 resolves